Blog Header Logo

 Leslie's Stain & Scale Prevent

-Signs of High Calcium Hardness in Your Pool
+Signs of high Calcium Hardness in your pool

 • Scaling: When pool water becomes saturated, the excess calcium will look for a new place to go.
 Scaling happens when calcium attaches itself to other areas in your pool, like the lining, plumbing, and filters.
 A sequestering agent, such as Leslie's Stain & Scale Prevent, will help to prevent pesky stains and scale.